dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-08-02-implications-of-outlawing-bitcoin.md

 Share your address with someone else, and you are ready to receive your first sats.
 Keep in mind that you don't have to share the address in this exact format.
-You can encode it as a QR code, as a number, as emojis, as an audio file, or as braille.[^4] You can put it in your invoice, display it on your homepage, in your profile, send it via a messaging application, or tattoo it on your body.
+You can encode it as a QR code, as a number, as emojis,[^4] as an audio file, or as braille.
+You can put it in your invoice, display it on your homepage, in your profile, send it via a messaging application, or tattoo it on your body.
 It is just information.
 It can be represented in countless ways.